Women Care Hospital in Indiranagar | The Life+ Hospital

 But sadly, women are also prone to developing certain conditions or diseases more than men.

-So let us try to understand some of the health conditions which women are more prone then men
+So let us try to understand some of the health conditions to which women are more prone than men

 Here are seven diseases that are statistically more common in women than men: